-Action was not limited to the federal government.
-State and local jurisdictions did their part to protect renters as well.
-Recognizing the crucial role tenant protections play in preventing evictions and ensuring housing stability, since 2021, states and localities have passed or implemented a variety of new tenant protections to prevent evictions and keep tenants stably housed.
+Action, however, should not be limited to the federal government.
+Recognizing the crucial role tenant protections play in preventing evictions and ensuring housing stability, states and localities have passed or implemented a variety of new tenant protections to prevent evictions and keep tenants stably housed.

-NLIHC has been tracking the passage of tenant protections in jurisdictions across the country.
-In January 2022, the ERASE team released a report on its findings, Tenant Protections and Emergency Rental Assistant during and beyond the COVID-19 Pandemic.
-The team also created the two digital resources featured on this page: a State and Local Tenant Protections Map and a corresponding database.
-The resources compile and present easy-to-access information about tenant protections around the country to inform the advocacy efforts of local, state, and federal housing champions.
+NLIHC is tracking the passage of tenant protections in jurisdictions across the country and compiling this information into two digital resources featured on this page: a State and Local Tenant Protections Map and a corresponding database.
+The resources compile and present easy-to-access information about tenant protections around the country and serve as a resource to support renters who may be facing the threat of eviction and inform the advocacy efforts of local, state, and federal housing champions and tenant leaders to expand tenant protections in their communities.

 Note: Many states and local jurisdictions had tenant protections in place prior to January 2021 that are not included in the database below.
 NLIHC began tracking tenant protections in January 2021 in an effort to identify those protections passed in conjunction with the implementation of the federal Emergency Rental Assistance Program.
 For a comprehensive database of tenant protections existing before January 2021, please see the LSC Eviction Laws Database at: https://bit.ly/3KpK7yu.
 For more information, email [email protected]